memphis242/FrequencySensorEmulator/SystemArchitecture/SystemRequirements.md

    a.
 Output is disabled
    b.
 Active screen is the main screen
 1. `SYS_FUNC_07`: The device's output current shall be ≤ 50mA.
+1. `SYS_FUNC_08`: The device shall keep track of time using a real-time clock, and support the user setting a time.

 ## Diagnostics
 ### Diagnostic Faults